Zakaria Alharaish

-Zakaria Mohamed Elmabruk Alharaish (زكرياء الهريش; born 23 October 1998) is a Libyan international footballer who plays as a winger for USM Alger and the Libyan national team.
+Zakaria Mohamed Elmabruk Alharaish (زكرياء الهريش; born 23 October 1998) is a Libyan international footballer who plays as a winger for Libyan Premier League club Asswehly SC and the Libyan national team.

 Club career

 Alharaish started his professional career with Al Ahli from Tripoli.
 In July 2018, he joined Montenegrin club Sutjeska Nikšić on a year-long loan, with an option for an extension.
-On October 3, 2018, he scored his first goal for Sutjeska in a 3-0 win against Iskra Danilovgrad in the 2018–19 Montenegrin Cup.
+On October 3, 2018, he scored his first goal for Sutjeska in a 3–0 win against Iskra Danilovgrad in the 2018–19 Montenegrin Cup.

 In 2022, he joined USM Alger.

 International career

 Alharaish made his international debut for Libya at the 2017 CECAFA Cup.
 He was selected to Libya's squad for the 2018 African Nations Championship.
-He scored during his team's first game in the competition in a 3-0 win against Equatorial Guinea on January 15, 2018.
+He scored during his team's first game in the competition in a 3–0 win against Equatorial Guinea on January 15, 2018.
 He was recalled to the squad for the 2020 African Nations Championship.